-I see way too many home owners just screwing this one up because they are trying too hard.
+I see way too many homeowners just screwing this one up because they are trying too hard.
 Let’s just talk about mending a simple hole in the wall.
-I recommend never using that self stick tape or the mesh looking stuff.
+I recommend never using that self-stick tape or the mesh looking stuff.
 This stuff is for kids.
-Regular flat tape is what you want. to get the best looking results.
+The regular flat tape is what you want. to get the best-looking results.

 This is what it looks like.

 Second coat.
-Now in the same way you did it yesterday, yes you have to let it dry a full day.
+Now, in the same way, you did it yesterday, yes you have to let it dry a full day.
 I mean, if you want to look good, you do.
-A nice amount of mud now, spread it over the whole area and extend it way beyond the patched area.
+A nice amount of mud now spread it over the whole area and extend it way beyond the patched area.
 If you don’t, it will always look like a patch.
 Start from the inside of the area and work your way out.
 Think like this; hold the knife flat to apply, and on an ever so slight angle to remove the excess mud.
-This is somewhat hard, but you can do it, your not in a rush are you, LOL.
+This is somewhat hard, but you can do it, you’re not in a rush are you, LOL.

 Sanding: A really good taper won’t have to sand at all – or not very much.
-OK we all need to sand, it just depends on how much.
-With Sheetrock sand paper or a Sheetrock sanding sponge, sand very little, making sure the sanding block is very flat against the wall, don’t worry about smooth – that’s what paint is for.
-You’ll know when you’re finished sanding becuase your work will look nice and flat.
+OK, we all need to sand, it just depends on how much.
+With Sheetrock sandpaper or a Sheetrock sanding sponge, sand very little, making sure the sanding block is very flat against the wall, don’t worry about smooth – that’s what paint is for.
+You’ll know when you’re finished sanding because your work will look nice and flat.

 Finishing: With all that sanding you just did, you’ll notice all that dust is left behind on the walls.
 It’s very important that you remove this dust before applying your first coat of primer.
 To remove the dust, use a dry rag or fine bristled broom to dust off the surface.
 Then, apply your primer and paint and you’re done!